mathewgomas-alfred/mathewgomas.io/reference_manual/dockers/animation_timeline_docker.rst

     * **Keys, Blanks & Holds:**

-    The Timeline Docker now shows us even more useful information about both what is there as well as what is not. **Key frames** which contain drawings are still displayed as *filled blocks* within a cell, while **blank** or empty key frames are shown as a *hollow outline*.
-In Krita, every drawn frame is automatically held until the next frame; these **holds** are now clearly shown with a *colored line* across all held frames.
+    In Krita, we call the images that make up your animation **key frames**.
+Within the frame table, key frames that contain drawings are displayed as *filled blocks* within a cell, while **blank** or empty key frames are shown as a *hollow outline*.
+In Krita, every drawn key frame is automatically held until the next key frame; these **holds** are shown clearly with a *colored line* that's drawn across all held frames.
 Each keyframe can also be assigned a color label, as a matter of personal organization and workflow.

     * **Frame Timing Header & Cached Frames:**

     The Frame Timing Header is a ruler at the top of the Frame Table.
 This header is divided into small notched sections which are based on the current *frame rate* (set in the animation settings submenu at the right end of the toolbar).
-Integer multiples of the frame rate have a subtle double-line mark, while smaller subdivisions have small single-line marks.
-Each major notch is marked with a helpful *frame number*.
+While each frame is marked with a single line, each second is marked by a subtle double-line.
+Major notches are also marked by a frame number.

     The Frame Timing Header also shows important information about which frames are currently *cached*.
 When something is said to be "cached", that means that it is stored in your device's working memory (RAM) for extra fast access.
 Cached frames are shown by the header with a small light-gray rectangle in each column.
 While this information isn't always critical for us artists, it's helpful to know that Krita is working behind the curtains to cache our animation frames for the smoothest possible experience when scrubbing through or playing back your animation.